- Rate Movie[Total: 41 Average: 4.3]

 |Domestic Box Office: $13,414,714||Overseas Box Office: $28,052,892|

 In May 2010 India based Reliance Entertainment bought a majority share of the sales outfit IM Global and the first full collaboration between the two companies was Dredd.
 IM Global took the reboot of the comic book character (and the toxic 1995 Judge Dredd Stallone stinker) to the Toronto International Film Festival in 2010 for pre-sales.
-The $45 million budgeted Dredd was the best seller to distributors at the festival and landed more than $30 million from the pre-sales — including $7 million from UK based distributor Entertainment.
+The budget for Dredd was $45 million and it was the best seller to distributors at the festival and landed more than $30 million from the pre-sales — including $7 million from UK based distributor Entertainment.

 Lionsgate dated Dredd for September 21 and spent a reported $25 million on P&A. It bowed against End Of Watch, House At The End Of The Street, Trouble With The Curve and the nation wide expansion of The Master.
 The marketing for Dredd was terrible and despite decent reviews and a salivating fan base, the marketing never attracted audiences outside of the geek comic book fanbase.
 When promotional ads stress that this time Judge Dredd never takes off his helmet, you are only going after the already initiated and likely turned off most of the moviegoing public.